 Difference between Dielectric and Insulators

 Dielectrics are often confused with insulators.
-The insulator typically implies low electrical conductivity.
-However, the term dielectric typically used to denote the material with superior polarisability.
+The term “insulator” typically implies low electrical conductivity.
+However, the term dielectric is typically used to denote the material with superior polarisability.
 It is expressed numerically using relative permittivity.
-Insulator indicates the electrical obstruction whereas the dielectric indicate the ability of a material to store energy(by the means of polarisation).
+Insulator indicates electrical obstruction whereas dielectric indicates the ability of a material to store energy(by means of polarisation).
 The common example is a capacitor.
-Here a dielectric insulating plate is sandwiched between metallic plates.
+Here, a dielectric insulating plate is sandwiched between metallic plates.
 For a given electric field strength, the capacitor’s surface charge is raised by polarising the dielectric plate.
-Let us learn more differences between dielectric and insulators in the table given below:
+Let us learn more differences between dielectrics and insulators in the table given below:

 Dielectric vs Insulators